nightmode/feri/docs/advanced/api/config.md

 Type: `string`

-Specify a language Feri that should use.
+Specify which language to use.
 The language should map to a json file like [language/en-us.json](../../../language/en-us.json) in the language directory.

 ```js
 config.language = 'en-us'
 ```

-Note: API users should use [functions.setLanguage](functions.md#functionssetlanguage) to change both this variable and [share.language.loaded](share.md#sharedlanguageloaded) at the same time.
+Note: API users should use [functions.setLanguage](functions.md#functionssetlanguage) to change both this variable and [share.language.loaded](shared.md#sharedlanguageloaded) at the same time.
 Command line users only need to set `config.langauge` in a [custom config file](../custom-config-file.md).

 ## config.map